-- BB.
+- AA.
 Sell Back Plan The annual PTO sell back plan allows Employees, except those in their probationary period, to request pay out for PTO accruals once per year.
 It is designed to allow Employees to have greater flexibility in their time off/ cash compensation configuration.
-The sell back plan standards are as follows: - CC.
-Employees may request a payout of up to five days (40 hours) of their PTO accruals, providing that at least five days (40 hours), pro-rated by FTE, remain in their PTO bank balance at the time of pay out.
-There are two payout dates available each year to choose from; either January or May. - DD.
-The accrual hours paid will be deducted from the Employee's bank balance at the time of pay out. - EE.
+The sell back plan standards are as follows: - BB.
+Employees may request a payout of their PTO accruals, providing that at least 40 hours prorated by FTE remain in their PTO bank balance at the time of pay out.
+There are two payout dates available each year to choose from; either January or May. - CC.
+The accrual hours paid will be deducted from the Employee's bank balance at the time of pay out. - DD.
 PTO accruals will be paid to participating Employees at their base pay rate in effect at the time the payout occurs in January or May.
 An Employee's status on the 1st of the month the payout occurs determines their eligibility to receive the PTO accruals.
-Employees must also be on the PTO plan at the time of pay out to be eligible. - FF.
-Process for Selling Back Unused PTO Time (Not effective until July 1, 2021 due to the 2020 COVID-19 Economic Recovery Plan): - 1.
-Employees must give written notification to their supervisors requesting payment for unearned PTO accrual by January 15th or May 15th depending on which pay out date they choose.
+Employees must also be on the PTO plan at the time of pay out to be eligible. - EE.
+Process for Selling Back Unused PTO Time: - Employees must give written notification to their supervisors requesting payment for unearned PTO accrual by January 15th or May 15th depending on which pay out date they choose.
 Employees must complete their probationary period by January 1st or May 1st dependent upon payout month selected.
-Payments for PTO accruals will be made in the last paycheck of the month it was requested. - GG.
-Since each Employee requesting a PTO accrual payout is required to retain at least five days (40 hours), pro-rated by FTE, in his/her PTO bank at the time of payout, requests will be honored only to this minimum.
-For example, an Employee who requests payout for five days of their PTO accruals but then, unexpectedly, uses up all but eight days of his/her PTO prior to the payout would only be paid three days of advanced PTO accruals. - HH.
-Employees may also choose to retain a higher minimum PTO bank, which should be specified on the annual PTO accrual payout request form they submit.
-For example, an Employee who requests payout of five days of PTO accruals wants to retain a minimum of ten PTO days who then, unexpectedly, uses all but 12 days of his/her PTO prior to the payout would only receive payout for two days of their PTO accruals. - II.
-Employees must notify their supervisor or timekeeper (as specified by their department) in writing that they wish to request a payout of their PTO accruals by no later than the 15th of the month they are choosing for payout; either January or May, and no earlier than the 1st of that month utilizing the payout form designated by the University. - JJ.
-Once Employees have submitted their written request it may not be rescinded.
+Payments for PTO accruals will be made in the last paycheck of the month it was requested. - 2.
+Employees must notify their supervisor or timekeeper (as specified by their scheduling unit) in writing that they wish to request a payout of their PTO accruals by no later than the 15th of the month they are choosing for payout; either January or May, and no earlier than the 1st of the prior month utilizing the payout form designated by the University. - Once Employees have submitted their written request it may not be rescinded.
 Payment for PTO accruals will be made in their last paycheck received in the month chosen for payout; either January or May, as long as they are still on the PTO plan and otherwise eligible.